BigweldIndustries/196-Squared/README.md

 # 196-Squared
-A simple greasemonkey userscript to remove repetitive posts from the subreddit r/196
+A simple greasemonkey/tampermonkey userscript to remove repetitive posts from the subreddit r/196

 * [X] Filter titles
 * [ ] Filter images with OCR